d4rkc0d3r/d4rkAvatarOptimizer/README.md

 * [ACLS](https://booth.pm/ja/items/1779615)
 * [Silent Crosstone](https://gitlab.com/s-ilent/SCSS)

+You can also tell the optimizer to ignore certain parts of the model with the "Exclusions" foldout.
-If using other shaders isn't an option you can try to make a bug report and maybe I'll be able to fix it.
+Finally you can try to make a bug report and maybe I'll be able to fix it.
 For that select the material and export it as `.unitypackage`.
 You can find it in the `d4rkAvatarOptimizer/TrashBin` folder:
 ![Export Material](./ExampleImages/exportMaterial0.png)